edunad/actions-image/README.md

 ### `uploadHost` - _OPTIONAL_

-> Where to upload the pictures to `(Default: https://litterbox.catbox.moe <3)`, uses form POST to upload.
+> Where to upload the pictures to `(Default: https://litterbox.catbox.moe/resources/internals/api.php , please do not upload sensitive information, this is public access)`, uses form POST to upload.

 ### `annotationTag` - _OPTIONAL_